2023 X275 Drag Radial Rules: updated 01/06/2023

 Aftermarket transmissions with a maximum of 5 forward speeds are permitted.
 Clutchless transmissions are permitted.
 All gear changes must be a direct action of the driver.
 Pneumatic, electric, hydraulic, etc. shifters are prohibited.
 (Import exempt)

 Any OEM or aftermarket automatic transmission is permitted.
 Lockup convertors permitted.
 Trans-brakes are permitted.
 Pneumatic, electric, hydraulic, etc. shifters are permitted.
-Bruno converter style transmission prohibited
+Bruno converter style transmission prohibited.
+Any entry with lock up will carry the lock up weights regardless of use.

 Any steel, aluminum or carbon fiber driveshaft meeting SFI 43.1 spec is required.